equinusocio/native-elements/README.md

 Currently we provide a basic theme with all the custom properties used by the handled elements.
 To customize things, copy the [theme file](/theme.css) to your application `:root {}` selector, and change the variables you want.

-**⚠️ NOTE: The `--accent-color` property has been added to the theme just to simplify the accent color customization.
-By default elements don't use this property and you are able to add your own color palettes and apply them to the Native Elements properties bay replacing their default value.**

-pick the properties you want to change from the [theme file](/theme.css) file and add them to your `:root {}` selector:

 ```css
 :root {
   /* Custom palette */